judka-uriel/uriel-book/uriel_en.md

 to execute a pre-programmed genetic code. -->

-In all these examples, we see how, unlike the Karaites who observe only the letter of the law, the non-Orthodox must follow the spirit of the Torah, adapting all achievements of civilization for better observance.
+In all these examples, we see how, unlike the Karaites who observe only the letter of the law, the non-Orthodoxes must follow the spirit of the Torah, adapting all achievements of civilization for better observance.
 But the Orthodoxes do neither: they follow neither the letter nor the spirit, but invent their own new laws.